Find a great cash out rate in seconds.

 For example, say your property is worth $500,000 and you spend an additional $200,000 on renovations, if the value of your property after the renovations is only $650,000 then you have overcapitalised by $50,000.

 Before deciding to take out a home equity loan, make sure that you have researched your options and assessed your current and future financial situation carefully.
-For free expert advice, chat to a Lendi Home Loan Specialist today.
+For free expert advice, chat to a mortgage broker or Lendi Home Loan Specialist today.

 Find out what your new repayments might be in seconds.